 - 4. The throttle (Step 5) can be defined optionally.
 This allows to use joysticks with only three axes.
 The limitation is lack of altitude control. - 5.
-At any time, the whole procedure can be reinitiated by capturing the centered state again. - 6.
-Once calibration is complete, click on the "Accept And Save"-button.
+At any time the whole procedure can be reinitiated by capturing the centered state again. - 6.
+In the end click on the "Accept And Save"-button.